mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 Let’s now illustrate an advanced scenario where we want to make sure that [any container images deployed in our cluster is signed by Cosign with our own signature](https://kyverno.io/docs/writing-policies/verify-images/).

-Get the `nginx` container image in your private registry to illustrate this section.
+Get the `nginx` container image in our private registry to illustrate this section.
 We use the [ORAS CLI](https://oras.land/) for this:
 ```bash
 PRIVATE_REGISTRY=FIXME
 oras cp docker.io/library/nginx:latest $PRIVATE_REGISTRY/nginx:latest